derrickgm/ChordCadenza/README.md

 * BASS.NET API
 	Copyright 2005-2018 by radio42, Author: Bernd Niedergesaess  (bn@radio42.com).
 All rights reserved.
 	BASS.NET is the property of radio42 and is protected by copyright laws and international copyright treaties.
 BASS.NET is not sold, it is licensed.

+You will need to download the following BASS libraries (version 2.4) from [un4seen.com](http://www.un4seen.com):

+	bass.dll, bass_fx.dll, bassasio.dll, bassmidi.dll, bassmix.dll, bass.net.dll, bass.net.xml

+You should place these files in the same directory as the executable application file (e.g. .../bin/Debug X64/)

 ## Installation